 Then use 'Missed label' to find more verbatims where Re:infer thinks the new label should have been applied:

-- Once you have labelled quite a few examples using the methods above and the model has had time to retrain, use the Teach functionality in Explore by selecting your new label and filtering to 'reviewed'
+- Once you have labelled quite a few examples using the methods above and the model has had time to retrain, use the 'Missed label' functionality in Explore by selecting your label and then select 'Missed label' from the dropdown menu

-- This will show you reviewed verbatims where the model is unsure why this label does or does not apply
+- This will show you reviewed verbatims where the model thinks the select label may have been missed in the previously reviewed examples

 - Apply the label to all of the verbatims that the model correctly thinks the label should have been applied to

-- Keep training in this page until you have labelled all of the correct examples, and Teach no longer shows you examples where the label should actually apply
+- Keep training in this page until you have labelled all of the correct examples, and this mode no longer shows you examples where the label should actually apply